SatrunsDream/poweroutages_analysis/README.md

 Understanding the reasons behind missing values in these columns is crucial for accurate data analysis and interpretation, as it can impact the reliability and completeness of the analysis results.

 ## Missingness Dependency
+To test missingness dependency, I examined the missingness of CAUSE.CATEGORY.DETAIL with respect to CAUSE.CATEGORY, as well as CLIMATE.REGION.

+Testing missingness dependency between CAUSE.CATEGORY.DETAIL and CAUSE.CATEGORY is useful because it helps us understand if the missingness of CAUSE.CATEGORY.DETAIL is related to the type of cause category.
+If there is a dependency, it could indicate systematic reasons behind the missing values, which could provide insights into the data collection process or the nature of the outages themselves.
+For example, if certain categories of outages are more likely to have missing CAUSE.CATEGORY.DETAIL, it could suggest that the cause details are harder to ascertain for those types of outages, which could have implications for how outage data is collected and recorded.
+Understanding these dependencies can lead to more informed data analysis and potentially improve the accuracy and completeness of the dataset.

+### Cause Category
+First, I examine the distribution of Cause Category Detail when the Cause Category is missing and not missing.

+**Null Hypothesis:** The distribution of CLIMATE.REGION is the same when CAUSE.CATEGORY.DETAIL is missing vs not missing.

+**Alternate Hypothesis:** The distribution of CLIMATE.REGION is different when CAUSE.CATEGORY.DETAIL is missing vs not missing.

+<iframe
+  src="assets/climateregionbymissingness.html"
+  width="700"
+  height="600"
+  frameborder="0"
+></iframe>